franckferman/Monty-Hall-Problem-Simulator/README.md

   </picture>
 </a>

-Chaque étoile compte.
-Merci pour votre soutien.
-Vos encouragements nourrissent notre motivation et contribuent à l’évolution du projet. ✨
+Your support is greatly appreciated.
+We're grateful for every star!
+Your backing fuels our passion. ✨

+<p align="right">(<a href="#top">🔼 Back to top</a>)</p>

 ## 📚 License

-Ce projet est sous licence GNU Affero General Public License, Version 3.0 (AGPL-3.0).
-Pour plus de détails, veuillez consulter le fichier de licence dans le dépôt: [Read the license on GitHub](https://github.com/franckferman/Monty-Hall-Problem-Simulator/blob/stable/LICENSE)
+This project is licensed under the GNU Affero General Public License, Version 3.0.
+For more details, please refer to the LICENSE file in the repository: [Read the license on GitHub](https://github.com/franckferman/Monty-Hall-Problem-Simulator/blob/stable/LICENSE)

 <p align="right">(<a href="#top">🔼 Back to top</a>)</p>